acast-test/podcast-player/README.md

    And then components just import selectors from `src/selectors` and just pass whole state to selector without needing to worry  everytime about how state structure looks like.

-  - There are no mocks in tests at all, for example in `Podcasts.test.js` there is a tests which checks if `fetchEpisodes` was called when component mounted:
+  - There are no mocks in tests at all, for example in `Podcasts.test.js` there is a test which checks if `fetchEpisodes` was called when component mounted:

     ```js
         it('fetches episodes', () => {